jplalor/jplalor.github.io/hiring.md

 models, human-LLM interaction, and instance hardness and data difficulty
 - Work with a PhD student on implementing new machine learning methods for difficulty estimation and uncertainty quantification
-- Design and implement experiments using large language models to identify cases where models do not behave as expected given a variety of prompts
+- Design and implement experiments using large language models
 - Assist with the curation of new datasets and shared tasks for NLP

 ### Skills